 Group training sessions are typically offered monthly and alternate between the Danforth and Medical campuses.
 All users are welcome to attend any session.
 You are not tied to your “home base.”
 If one date doesn’t work for you, take a quick MetroLink ride to the other campus!

-In this 1-hour class, you’ll learn how to complete essential tasks such as editing your homepage, adding and editing interior pages, styling text and adding links, inserting photos and video, and updating your site’s menus, header and footer.
+In this class, you’ll learn how to complete essential tasks such as editing your homepage, adding and editing interior pages, styling text and adding links, inserting photos and video, and updating your site’s menus, header and footer.

 Throughout the course, we will also review the WashU Web Theme’s design and editorial standards, which help create a consistent, user-friendly experience for visitors to all WashU websites.

 This course is designed for people who have some experience using a website content management system (CMS) such as Joomla, SharePoint, Drupal or WordPress.

 If you’re brand new to editing websites, we recommend a quick introduction to website basics before attending this class.
 Watch this video on the parts of web design, and you should be ready to go.
 (Video length is 7:16).

 If you’ve coded a website or used a tool like Dreamweaver but have no CMS experience, we recommend you watch this video on CMS fundamentals before attending this class.
 (Video length is 2:54).
 You’ll find CMS-ing quite different from hand-coding!

 In this class, you’ll learn to maximize your content using a drag-and-drop page builder as well a variety of other tools.
 Topics include: